NextechSystems/selectapidocspub/source/includes/_patienttype.md

 ### Overview

-The patient type resource contains information about a patient and their releation to the practice.
+The patient type resource contains information about a patient and their relation to the practice.
 Examples include new patient, prospect, deceased.

 ### Fields